-Better posture can not only make you look like you lost 5 pounds, it is important for so many reasons.
-Posture expert, Dr. Krista Burns, founder of the American Posture Institute believes your posture can influence your mood, even contribute to depression.
-Depression doesn’t just lead to a rounded posture.
-Rounded posture can lead to feelings of depression.
+Better posture can not only make you look like you lost 5 pounds; it is important for so many reasons.
+Posture expert Dr. Krista Burns, founder of the American Posture Institute, believes your posture can influence your mood and even contribute to depression.
+Depression doesn’t just lead to a rounded posture; a rounded posture can lead to feelings of depression.

 To help you improve posture and counter some of those activities (or inactivity) of daily life, here are some exercises to either add to your strength training routine or steal a few minutes to do at lunch.

 Stand with feet next to one another.
 Step your right foot about 2 feet in front of your left foot, in a staggered stance, right foot flat on the floor.
 Bend your right knee but keep your left straight.
 Press forward through your hips, so you feel a stretch in the front of your left hip.
 Imagine pointing your pelvis forward on the floor.
 Hold for 15 to 30 seconds, then switch sides.
 Take it further: Lift arms overhead, lean slightly backward, engaging the abdominals, so you don’t feel any strain on the lower back.
 Tight hips are no strangers to any of us who sit for work, overdo exercise, or both, and they’re the first place to start your quest for better posture.
 This may be more effective after exercise when muscles are warm, but you can benefit at any time.

 Lie flat on your stomach on the floor.
 Place your arms long at your sides, palms down, thumbs out.
 Pull shoulders back and down as you tip your pelvis under.
 Keep your toes turned under on the floor.
 Simultaneously lift your head, shoulders, chest, arms, and legs off the ground as high as possible.
 Hold for 10 seconds.
 Breath!
 Release.
 Repeat three times.
 Pro tip: Keep the back of your head facing upward, don’t look forward.